 Many of the poses in Series 1 and Series 2 are excerpted from our books, Yoga for Arthritis (W.W.
 Norton, 2008), and Yoga for Osteoporosis (W.W.
 Norton, 2009).
 Many of the poses and adaptations here reflect the work of B.K.S.
 Iyengar and, to a lesser extent, that of John Friend.
 They would not be here but for the generous and creative work of co-author Ellen Saltonstall, and the yogi-models Sally Hess, Nikki Marshall, and Eric Small.

-Our Yoga vs. Osteoporosis Dose-Response Study is currently underway.
-This dose -response study, seeks to establish a correlation between how often and how vigorously one does the yoga, with the amount their bones are strengthened.
+Our Yoga vs. Osteoporosis Dose-Response Study is underway and is now closed to new applicants.
+This dose-response study, seeks to establish a correlation between how often and how vigorously one does the yoga, with the amount their bones are strengthened.
 As part of this study, participants practice with a yoga teacher certified in our method at least once every two weeks to review the poses.
 The teachers will also assess how much effort the participant is evincing in their yoga practice.
 After two years we will again compare the amount and quality of yoga (and effort) with the gains in bone mineral density.

 General information about Dr. Fishman’s Weekly Yoga vs. Osteoporosis Classes